tkobayas/drools-cloudevents/README.md

 drools.prototypes=allowed
 ```
-`quarkus.container-image.group` has to be the same your docker hub username.
+`quarkus.container-image.group` has to be the same as your docker hub username.
 You may change `quarkus.container-image.name` as you like.

 3. Build and push the image
 ```sh
 mvn clean package -Dquarkus.container-image.push=true
 ```

-5. Run the registered image
+4. Run the registered image
 ```sh
 docker run -d -p 8080:8080 your_username/drools-cloudevents:latest
 ```

-6. Test the service with the same curl command as described in "Running the example".
+5. Test the service with the same curl command as described in "Running the example".

 **Note that the rule is built in the immutable image, so you will need to rebuild and push the image if you update the rule.**